hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

         + When endpoint is profiled and assigned to a specific group, do you want CoA to be performed
     + Rules
         + Each rule is a condition matching on collected endpoint attributes
-        + Each rule ahs an associated action, most commonly being to increase the Certainty Factor
+        + Each rule as an associated action, most commonly being to increase the Certainty Factor
             + NMAP SCAN is an alternative action
     + Demo: ISE - Policy > Profiling > Profiling Policies > Apple Device: Name=Apple Device, Minumum Certainty Factor = 10, Exception Action = None
     + Demo CoA?